DoctorPCOD/DoctorPCOD/labs/code_rubric.md

   - I can't define too much but I know it when I see it
 - Variables that don't make sense
   - Example: two global variables labeled `x` and `y` with no comments, making me wonder what they do.
 Then I have to read through hundreds of lines of code before I see them being used and, if I'm lucky, figure it out by context.
 (True story.)
-  - Using a new variable rather than just modifying an old one, when the old one doesn't need to be preserved (e.g.: `percent = ADC; newPercent = ADC / 100;`)
 - Copy/pasted code vs. external function or control flow
 - Bloat
   - Assembly: doing two or more `SBI` instead of `LDI` and `OUT` (if assignment is appropriate) or three or more `SBI` instead of `LDI`, `AND`, and `OUT` (if assignment is not appropriate)